osm-merge/osm-merge/docs/calculations.md

 itself, without the prefix is also checked.
 This then goes in the output file to change to the preferred prefix for USFS highways.

-If *hits* is set to __3__, then the name, the reference number and the reference prefix all match 100%, so this feature is not put in the output file as no updates need to be made.
+If *hits* is set to __3__, then the name, the reference number prefix and the reference prefix all match 100%, so this feature is not put in the output file as no updates need to be made.
 Often when the number match isn't 100% (hits == 2), it's because OSM has *FR 123*, and the external dataset has *FR 123.1* or *FR 123A*, or *FS 123*.
 OSM Merge changes the prefix from *FS* to FR* when it's used to make searching the data more consistent when using mobile apps.